-As of October 31, 2023, our principal sources of liquidity were cash, cash equivalents, and short-term and long-term investments totaling \$4.5 billion.
-Our cash equivalents and investments primarily consist of corporate notes and bonds, U.S. government and agency securities, money market funds, commercial paper, certificates of deposit, and time deposits.
+As of October 31, 2023 April 30, 2024, our principal sources of liquidity were cash, cash equivalents, and short-term and long-term investments totaling \$4.5 billion.
+Our cash equivalents and investments primarily consist of corporate notes and bonds, U.S. government and agency securities, commercial paper, money market funds, commercial paper, certificates of deposit, and time deposits.

-As of October 31, 2023, our RPO was \$3.7 billion.
-Our RPO represents the amount of contracted future revenue that has not yet been recognized, including (i) deferred revenue and (ii) non-cancelable contracted amounts that will be invoiced and recognized as revenue in future periods, which are not recorded on the balance sheet.
+As of October 31, 2023 April 30, 2024, our RPO was \$3.7 billion \$5.0 billion.
+Our RPO represents the amount of contracted future revenue that has not yet been recognized, including (i) deferred revenue and (ii) non-cancelable contracted amounts that will be invoiced and recognized as revenue in future periods, which but that are not recorded on the balance sheet.
 Portions of RPO that are not yet invoiced and are denominated in foreign currencies are revalued into U.S. dollars each period based on the applicable period-end exchange rates.

 Our primary source of cash is payments received from our customers.
 Our primary uses of cash include personnel-related expenses, third-party cloud infrastructure expenses, sales and marketing expenses, overhead costs, acquisitions and strategic investments we may make from time to time, and repurchases of our common stock under our authorized stock repurchase program.
-As of October 31, 2023, our material cash requirements from known contractual obligations and commitments related primarily to (i) third-party cloud infrastructure agreements, (ii) operating leases for office facilities, and (iii) subscription arrangements used to facilitate our operations at the enterprise level.
+As of October 31, 2023 April 30, 2024, our material cash requirements from known contractual obligations and commitments related primarily to (i) third-party cloud infrastructure agreements, (ii) operating leases for office facilities, and (iii) subscription arrangements used to facilitate our operations at the enterprise level.
 These agreements are enforceable and legally binding and specify all significant terms, including fixed or minimum services to be used, fixed, minimum or variable price provisions, and the approximate timing of the actions under the contracts.
 In June 2023, we amended one of our third-party cloud infrastructure agreements.
-Under the amended agreement, we have committed to spend at least \$1.0 billion between June 2023 and May 2028 on cloud infrastructure services with no minimum purchase commitment during any year.
+Under For the amended agreement, we have committed to spend at least \$1.0 billion between June 2023 and May 2028 on cloud infrastructure services with no minimum purchase commitment during any year.
 We are required to pay the difference if we fail to meet the minimum purchase commitment as of May 2028, and such payment can be applied to qualifying spending on cloud infrastructure services for up to twelve months after May 2028.
-Other than this amended cloud infrastructure agreement, for the nine months ended October 31, 2023, there were no material changes outside of the ordinary course of business in our commitments and contractual obligations disclosed in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023, which was filed with the SEC on March 29, 2023.
+Other than this amended cloud infrastructure agreement, for the nine three months ended October 31, 2023 April 30, 2024, there were no material changes outside of the ordinary course of business in our commitments and contractual obligations disclosed in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023 January 31, 2024, which was filed with the SEC on March 29, 2023 March 26, 2024.
 See Note 10, "Commitments and Contingencies," to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional details.

-During the nine months ended October 31, 2023, we paid an aggregate of \$279.5 million in cash for the Neeva, Mountain, LeapYear and other fiscal 2024 business combinations, net of cash, cash equivalents, and restricted cash acquired.
+During the nine months ended October 31, 2023, we paid an aggregate of \$279.5 million in cash for the Neeva, Mountain, LeapYear and other fiscal In May 2024, business combinations, net of cash, cash equivalents, and restricted cash acquired.

-In March 2023, we entered into a lease agreement related to a new office facility located outside of the United States for a total commitment of \$33.8 million based on the exchange rate as of October 31, 2023.
-The lease commenced during the nine months ended October 31, 2023, with an expiration date in fiscal 2032.
+In March 2023, we entered into a lease an agreement related to a new office facility located outside of in the United States for a total commitment of \$33.8 million based on the exchange rate as of October 31, 2023.
+States.
+The lease commenced during the nine months ended October 31, 2023, will commence in fiscal 2025 with an expiration date in fiscal 2032, 2039.
+Total commitment, net of tenant incentives expected to be received, under the lease is estimated to be approximately \$96 million.